Here we try to de jargonize some of the most commonly used health insurance terms to help you in making informed decisions.

 Personal Accident Jargons

-Personal Accident policies are benefit policies that pay a lump sum amount in case of any accident related disability or death.
+Personal accident insurance policies are benefit policies that pay a lump sum amount in case of any accident related disability or death.

 Permanent Total disability or referred to as PTD